ikroeber/dotnet-kafka-example/README.md

 docker compose up
 ```

-The solution file already references the two projects, so we can build both by running `dotnet build`, but we can also build and run by using both:
+The solution file already references the two projects, so we can build both for debugging by running `dotnet build`, but we can also build and run by using both:

 ```sh
 dotnet run --project Example.ConsoleProducer